flauc/angular2-notifications/docs/toastNotifications.md

 * theClass
 * icons

-Here is an example of overriding global options:
+This is an example of overriding global options:
 ```js
 this._notificationsService.success(
     title: 'example',